pimanlee/M-PesaUi_Flutter/mpesaui/mpesaclone/README.md

 # mpesaclone

-I was Playing with Flutter for First Time then I tried this M-Pesa UI Its Just Home Screen
+I was playing with Flutter for the First Time then I hv tried this simple M-Pesa UI It's Just Home Screen 😊

-//On Next Days I will Improve UI and I Use Original from M-Pesa App
+//Once I get some time I will add more features with Bloc or Provider

-This code is just for begginers like me Download it and Check it
+This code is just for beginners like me Download it and Check it

 Tuko Pamoja😊